 You can, however, identify the device by reviewing your medical records.
 If you were unfortunately injured due to a defective product, your attorney will also review your medical records for you.
 At that time, your attorney can advise you of the kind of mesh.

 If you were injured or suffered any complications either directly after hernia repair surgery or years later due to a hernia mesh product, then you should consult with an attorney at your earliest convenience.
 Time is of the essence.
 There is a cap on the time you have to file a claim -- if you qualify.
-An experienced personal injury and medical malpractice attorney will be able to review your case and advise you of your options.
+An experienced personal injury and medical malpractice attorney will be able to review your case and advise you of your options for pursuing a hernia mesh lawsuit.
 Even if you do not qualify, it is still better to know than to always wonder about it.

 At Shouse Law Group, we have local offices throughout California, but we represent clients all over the U.S. who have been injured by hernia mesh devices.
 Contact us today at (855) 396-0370 for a consultation.